 How credible are your instructors?

 Angelica and Georgia are the founders and head instructors at Girls Get IT.
-Between the two of them, they have 10+ years of computer science experience, first at Brentwood School (here in LA) and then at University of Southern California and Harvard University respectively.
+Between the two of them, they have 10+ years of computer science experience, first at Brentwood School (here in LA) and then at the University of Southern California and Harvard University respectively.

 Additionally, as current college students, Angelica and Georgia uniquely serve as fun and relatable mentors for their students.
-High school student volunteers also help staff each camp session (under the founders supervision).
+High school student volunteers also help staff each camp session (under the founders' supervision).
 So we keep our teacher to student ratio around 1:4.